HealthTensor/hipaa-cloudformation/README.md

 #### Adding an Application

-Using the app template automates the process of setting up an app in AWS Elastic Beanstalk.
-Additionally, using a Startup Kit sample workload allows you to quickly test out your VPC and database setup.

-However, you can deploy your own app instead of a Startup Kit sample workload.
-If you use the app template, keep in mind that it is designed to work with a relational database in RDS.
-If your own app uses a relational database, the database connection string parameters should conform to the naming conventions in the template, or you can fork the templates and modify the names.
-Similarly, if you're not using a relational database at all, you can modify the app template accordingly.

-Additionally, it is not necessary to use the app template to leverage the benefits of the other templates.
-You can add an application on top of the infrastructure created in steps [1] to [3] using any technologies of your choice.

-For example, you can use the Elastic Beanstalk console to set up a load balanced, highly available environment.
-Alternatively, you can directly set up a load balancer and an autoscaling group (ASG) without using Elastic Beanstalk.
-To ensure your app is highly available, make sure to spin up at least two server instances in separate availability zones.

-As you add application components on top of the infrastructure created with the templates, make sure that each component is (a) set up in the VPC created in step [1] above, and (b) assigned to the relevant security group created by the VPC template.
-Check the Outputs tab of the CloudFormation console for the IDs of the security groups, which will be prefixed with "sg-".
-In particular:

 - Load balancers, such as Application Load Balancers or Classic Load Balancers, should be assigned to "ELBSecurityGroup" so they can talk to the application